python/mypy/docs/source/stubgen.rst

 .. note::

-   You can use either module/package mode or source code mode, these two can't be mixed together in the same stubgen invocation.
+   You can't mix paths and ``-m``/``-p`` options in the same stubgen invocation.

 Specifying how to generate stubs
 ********************************

-By default stubgen will try to import the modules and packages given.
+By default stubgen will try to import the target modules and packages.
-This has an advantage of possibility to discover and stub also C modules.
-By default stubgen will use mypy to semantically analyze the Python sources found.
-To alter this behavior, you can use following flags:
+This allows stubgen to use runtime introspection to generate stubs for C extension modules and to improve the quality of the generated stubs.
+By default, stubgen will also use mypy to perform light-weight semantic analysis of any Python modules.
+Use the following flags to alter the default behavior:

 ``--no-import``
-    Don't try to import modules, instead use mypy's normal mechanisms to find sources.
-This will not find any C extension modules.
-Stubgen also uses runtime introspection to find actual value of ``__all__``, so with this flag the set of re-exported names may be incomplete.
-This flag will be useful if importing the module causes an error.
+    Don't try to import modules.
+Instead use mypy's normal search mechanism to find sources.
+This does not support C extension modules.
+This flag also disables runtime introspection functionality, which mypy uses to find the value of ``__all__``.
+As result the set of exported imported names in stubs may be incomplete.
+This flag is generally only useful when importing a module generates an error for some reason.

 ``--parse-only``
-    Don't perform mypy semantic analysis of source files.
-This may generate worse stubs: in particular some module, class, and function aliases may be typed as variables with ``Any`` type.
-This can be useful if semantic analysis causes a critical mypy error.
+    Don't perform semantic analysis of source files.
+This may generate worse stubs -- in particular, some module, class, and function aliases may be represented as variables with the ``Any`` type.
+This is generally only useful if semantic analysis causes a critical mypy error.

 ``--doc-dir PATH``
-    Try to infer function and class signatures by parsing .rst documentation in ``PATH``.
-This may result in better stubs, but currently only works for C modules.
+    Try to infer better signatures by parsing .rst documentation in ``PATH``.
+    This may result in better stubs, but currently it only works for C extension modules.

 Additional flags
 ****************